raaphiixx/projectx/README.md

 11/03/2025 -> Email added for user, and new filters implemented, now it is possible to search a post content(isn't necessary all text, just a piece of the text) and search users by email, for this was necessary add a new component, the class URL, to decode text using Http main process.

+15/03/2025 -> Authentication process, that was really complicated...
+At the first part, all process was inside AUthenticationController class, but it was a mess, controller consulting Entity without DTO, AuthenticationService and more.
+After a few days, and testing every day i found the solution and organize better the code.
+Now it's possible register new user and default role is USER, and login, returning a token to authenticate other requests.

 ## Endpoints

 * **User Get**